What is the Just Transition Work Programme?

 What is discussed at the dialogues?

 During the first dialogue of the JTWP, discussions focused on incorporating a just transition into nationally determined contributions (NCDs), national adaptation plans (NAPs), and long-term low emission development strategies (LT-LEDS).
 The discussion emphasised the importance of a systematic approach, which includes socio-economic assessments and active participation from a wide range of stakeholders.
 Parties also stressed the importance of a whole-of-society approach, which must incorporate local knowledge and social protection measures to ensure that vulnerable groups are protected.
-International cooperation was highlighted as a critical factor for implementing climate policies, especially in developing countries.
-Financial support, opportunities for shared learning, and technology transfer were also identified as key components.

 At the second dialogue, participants discussed how to ensure support for people-centric and equitable just transition pathways, with a strong focus on the whole-of-society approach and the workforce.
 Key topics included empowering all segments of society—especially workers, women, young people, Indigenous Peoples, and local communities—through inclusive stakeholder engagement and institutionalised social dialogue.
-The dialogue explored the means of implementation needed for just transitions and identified existing gaps and barriers.
-In addition, parties discussed the critical role of international financial support in achieving just transitions in developing countries.

 The root of the challenges lies in the fundamentally different understandings of what a “just transition” means for developed and developing countries.
 Developed countries tend to focus on domestic efforts, therefore promoting practices relating to transitioning the jobs market, while developing countries advocate for a transition that is deeply rooted in the principle of CBDR-RC.
-They push for a much broader transition, which emphasises a fair and equitable pathway without sacrificing development goals.
+They push for a broader transition, which emphasises a fair and equitable pathway without sacrificing development goals.
 This divide between the parties has so far left many issues unresolved and prevented agreement on a clear roadmap for implementing the JTWP.

 Cece Coleman is a third-year Biochemistry student at Smith College, a private liberal arts women’s college in the U.S., and an intern at the International Institute for Sustainable Development working with the Just Energy Transition in Coal Regions Knowledge Hub.